PeterKassenaar/flutter-fundamentals/examples/_210-simple-data/readme.md

 # Simple Data

-This is a single file.
+This is a single file containing the techniques described in this module.
 Place it in a simple project and point to the main class from your `myApp()`.

 For example:
 ````dart